htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 command.
 This comma-separated list specifies any other files or directories that HTCondor is to transfer to the remote scratch directory, to set up the execution environment for the job before it is run.
-These files are placed in the same directory as the job’s executable.
+These files are placed in the same directory as the job's executable.
 For example:

 ::